 - Add in the sour cream and Peeps coffee creamer.
 Mix until incorporated.

-- Just before adding the cheesecake mixture, line the outside of the springform pan with heavy duty tin foil.
-I double wrap it to prevent the water from leaking in.
+- Just before adding the cheesecake mixture, line the outside of the springform pan with two layers of heavy duty tin foil.

 - Add one drop of food color to each of the bowls.